 L5 / IC4 · 6+ years

-Senior Site Reliability Engineer and Platform Engineer interviews probe a different signal than mid-level SRE: not whether you can respond to incidents, but whether you've owned an internal platform that other engineering teams depend on.
-System design rounds get larger — multi-region active-active, observability across hundreds of services, deploy infrastructure for 500+ engineers — and the deep-dive round becomes a 60-minute walk-through of a platform you've owned for 6+ months.
+If you're going for Senior SRE or Platform Engineer, the interview probes a different signal than mid-level: not whether you can respond to incidents, but whether you've owned an internal platform that other engineering teams depend on.
+System design rounds get larger, multi-region active-active, observability across hundreds of services, deploy infrastructure for 500+ engineers, and the deep-dive round becomes a 60-minute walk-through of a platform you've owned for 6+ months.

 FAANG-level Senior SRE loops typically run 5–7 rounds over 5–7 weeks.
 Expect at least one round with a staff engineer or principal who'll grill you on the trade-offs in your past platform designs, and one cross-functional round on operating with product engineering as a peer.